AvishaiBarnoy/academy_research/README.md

 # Description
 ## What's in the project
+There are three sections

-Currently only where professors studied and where they got their tenure position, and only for physics.
-In the future it will include data for the chemistry departments.
+1. mobility - where researchers graduated with their PhD and where they got a tenure position currently only for physics and chemistry.

-Another future project is to analyze a lot of data I have about gender PI's, undergraduate and graduate in STEM.
+2. women - women in STEM fields in different institutes
+3. network - network analysis of mobility data, under construction

-The project is written in english because streamlit doesn't support right-to-left natively, and I really don't want to write the website with their HTML api.
+The project is written in english because streamlit doesn't natively support right-to-left, and I really don't want to write the website with their HTML api.

 ## Repository structure